OCA/field-service/fieldservice/readme/CONFIGURE.rst

 Setup a Territory
 -----------------

 #.
-Go to *Field Service > Configuration > Locations > Territories*
+Go to Settings > Users & Companies > Territories*
 #.
 Create or select a territory
 #.
 Set the territory Name and description
 #.
 Select or create a branch which this territory serves
 #.
-Choose a type of zip, state, or country whichs defines the boundary used
+Choose a type of zip, country whichs defines the boundary used
 #.
-Input a list of zip codes, states, or countries based on your desired
+Input a list of zip codes, countries based on your desired
    configuration

 Setup Branches, Districts, and Regions